NYC vs LA … Which Coast is Better?

 Winner: New York City

-I’ll say it upfront — both Los Angeles and New York City are crazy expensive to live in.
-However, when it comes to getting more bang for your buck, Los Angeles wins.
-It’s easier to find a small apartment or even a room to rent in LA.
-Apartment-hunting in New York City is incredibly difficult and even if you do find a place, it’ll almost certainly be shockingly small and uncomfortable — not to mention you’ll pay a lot more for a smaller place.
+It’s easier to find a small apartment or even a room to rent in L.A..
+Apartment-hunting in New York City is absurdly difficult and when if you do find a place, it’ll almost certainly be shockingly small and uncomfortable.
+You’ll also be paying a disturbing amount of money for a comically small apartment.

-If you’re used to space to breathe, you won’t find that anywhere in the city.
+If you’re need space to breathe, you’re not gonna find it in Manhattan.

 Winner: Los Angeles